wp-plugins/daves-wordpress-live-search/readme.txt

 1. Upload the `daves-wordpress-live-search` directory to your site's `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Configure it!
+Go to the 'Settings' menu and pick 'Live Search'.
+Here, you'll find options to control the look of your search results.
+By default, they're pretty plain, but you can change the color scheme or even tell it to display an excerpt of each post.

 == Screenshots ==